 I’m confident that some degree of regulation from lawmakers will come over the next few years.
 In many ways the Congressional hearing was the start of the negotiating between politicians and Facebook about where the lines should be drawn.
 For example, the rise of social media has exposed glaring inadequacies in our laws related to electoral spending and reporting on election days.
 The social media giants will resist as much as they can the desire to make them a pay service.

 Ultimately, you have the power to help yourself without denying yourself the majority of the benefits that these online services have to offer.

 You don’t have to go cold turkey but I would encourage and advocate digital mindfulness.

 Maintain ownership of your data.
 Ask yourself whether you’re really prepared to share a particular photo, comment or like with everyone else.
 Perform your own usage audits of not only your social media profiles but all those other digital accounts you’ve signed up to over the last decade or so.
-Their part of the bargain has changed so it’s only right you decide for yourself what you are willing part with in exchange for their service.
+Their part of the bargain has changed so it’s only right you decide for yourself with what you are willing to part in exchange for their service.